Top 10 Leading Indicators in Trading You Should Know in 2026

 9. Ichimoku Kinko Hyo (Cloud Indicator)

-The leading spans A and B create the "cloud," which projects future levels of equilibrium.
-If the price crosses above the cloud, a bullish trend may be forming.
+The leading spans A and B create the cloud, which projects future levels of equilibrium.
+If price moves above the cloud, the setup can support a bullish bias.

 10. Pivot Points